+Here are 8 ways to remove permanent marker stains!
 Lil’ Duck and his friends have found the Sharpie permanent markers on occasion and boy can those make a mess!
 Thankfully, it can be removed, although I still need to work on the carpet.
 With this list, be careful as to the surface, as some of these things will ruin certain surfaces.
-I’d suggest spot-testing and using common sense (i.e. not putting bleach on carpet, not using chemicals on skin, etc. ).
-Now if only I could get red koolaid out of carpet…
+I’d suggest spot-testing and using common sense (i.e. not putting bleach on carpet, not using chemicals on skin, etc. ;)).
+Now I need to get the red kool-aid out of my carpet…

 - Mr. Clean Magic Eraser (also works for crayons, but don’t use it on skin, of course)

 - Cooking spray

 - Bleach (depending on the surface, of course).

 Eagles Wings suggested acetone for taking sharpies right off of plastic or hard surfaces (keep away from children, of course).
 Emily said that she got Sharpie on her plastic table, and used nail polish remover to get it off, so there is another vote for that method.
 I would carefully test that in an inconspicuous area first though, as acetone might damage your surface (yikes!).